mast

 She shut them straight in sties, and gave them meat: / Oak-mast, and beech, and cornel fruit, they eat,

-they feed and grovel like Swine under an Oak, filling themselves with the Mast, but never so much as looking up
+[T]hey feed and grovel like Swine under an Oak, filling themſelves with the Maſt, but never ſo much as looking up, either to the Bows that bore, or the Hands that ſhook it down.

-mast (masts, present participle masting; past and past participle masted)
+mast (masts, present participle masting; simple past and past participle masted)

 1. (of swine and other animals) To feed on forest seed or fruit.

-2. (agriculture, forestry, ecology, of a population of plants) To vary fruit and seed production in multi-year cycles.
+2. (agriculture, forestry, ecology, of a population of plants) To produce a very large quantity of fruit or seed in certain years but not others.

 Related terms